dataprofessor/streamlit-components/README.md

 There are several dozens of Streamlit components featured on Streamlit's website [[2](https://streamlit.io/components)].

-Fanilo provided an amazing list of Streamlit components on the wiki post [[3](https://discuss.streamlit.io/t/streamlit-components-community-tracker/4634)] that lists about 85 Streamlit components as of April 2022.
+Fanilo (a Streamlit Creator) curated an amazing list of Streamlit components on a wiki post [[3](https://discuss.streamlit.io/t/streamlit-components-community-tracker/4634)] that lists about 85 Streamlit components as of April 2022.

 ## How to use?